nspcc-dev/neofs-api/proto-docs/container.md

 ### Message Container.Attribute
 `Attribute` is a user-defined Key-Value metadata pair attached to the container.
-Container attribute are immutable.
-They are set at container creation and cna never be added or updated.
+Container attributes are immutable.
+They are set at container creation and can never be added or updated.

+Key name must be a container-unique valid UTF-8 string.
+Value can't be empty.
+Containers with duplicated attribute names or attributes with empty values will be considered invalid.

 There are some "well-known" attributes affecting system behaviour: